etereo-io/edge-next/DOCUMENTATION.md

 ## Databases
 Different databases can be configured, MongoDB and "In Memory".
 All the Databases use the same API, this way is easy to switch from one to the other.
-But if you don't like this approach you can change `/lib/api/database` and `/lib/api/entities/` to use your database in the way you want.
+But if you don't like this approach you can change `/lib/api/db` and `/lib/api/entities/` to use your database in the way you want.

 **Note: The only production ready database is MongoDB**.

 ### Database API

+All database modules are implemented Abstract Database class to have the same API.
+You can find all possible methods and their descriptions in the `/lib/api/db/Database.ts` file.

 #### Adding items